-Significance: The disease is not present in North America, but an introduction of the fungus into native salamander populations could have devastating effects.
+To date, the fungus and associated disease have not been found in North America, but an introduction of the fungus into native salamander populations could have devastating effects.